 To be Great at basketball, one must be tall.
 Below are Sports Illustrated’s top ten players of 2018.

 10. Draymond Green, 6’7.
 ARE YOU OUT OF YOUR FUCKING GOURD, SI?
-Oh yeah, Draymond Green is better than JIMMY BUTLER, A GODDAMN NATIONAL TREASURE.
+Oh yeah, Draymond Green is better than JIMMY BUTLER, A GODDAMN NATIONAL TREASURE (this statement didn’t age well – me, 11 January 2020).
 HOW ABOUT HIS OWN TEAMMATE, KLAY THOMPSON, WHO SCORED 60 POINTS WHILE HOLDING THE BALL FOR A TOTAL OF 90 SECONDS.
 THAT’S .67 POINTS PER SECOND FOR THOSE KEEPING TRACK AT HOME.
 YOU LISTED HIM AT 20.
 WHAT!
 AM I THE ONLY SANE PERSON ALIVE?
 I GUESS IT’S TOTALLY REASONABLE THAT DRAYMOND “THERE’S SOMETHING IRRESISTABLE ABOUT KICKING GROWN MEN IN THE BALLS” GREEN IS BETTER THAN KYRIE IRVING, KAT, PAUL GEORGE, JOHN WALL, GORDON HAYWARD, LILLARD, CONLEY, FUCK.
 HE’S JUST BARELY NOT AS GOOD AS THE GREEK FREAK.
 HUH?
 BEN GOLLIVER AND ROB MAHONEY, HAND IN YOUR EYES.
 YOU ARE NO LONGER ALLOWED TO WATCH SPORTS.